Skip to content

 • 1 million Czech

 Interesting that they omitted Canada.
-If your parent was born in Canada, even if you were born outside Canada, you very likely qualify for right of descent citizenship under the amended Citizenship Act.
+If your parent was born in Canada, even if you were born outside Canada, you may qualify for right of descent citizenship under the amended Citizenship Act.

 1. Pingback: Demographics: Why some might not support immigration – Coldstreams